cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 To use  IDLE, first launch the Anaconda prompt.
 Once a black command window appears, type 'idle' followed by the ENTER key.
 This should launch IDLE.
 If you wish to make an entire script of the commands below, click FILE, then NEW FILE to open a blank Python file to write the commands in.

+## Running Scripts (all commands at once)
+If you chose this option, it is important to note that when you are ready to run the code you have, to click the RUN tab, followed by Run Module(f5).

 Next, we are going to be running a neuron simulation that will be recording voltage values from the cell compartments.